aceql-unsupported/aceql-http-client-swift/README.md

 `NULL` values are handled in a specific way, because the remote server must know the type of the `NULL` value.

 Use the `AceQLNullType` enum to pass a NULL value.
-Choose the `SqlNullType`  constant that defines the type of the parameter.
+Choose the `SqlNullType`  constant that defines the type of the parameter on the SQL side.

-Example for a String value:
+Example for a String/VARCHAR value:

 ```swift
 let sql = "insert into customer values "